Aaron98990/ways-of-the-game/goals.md

 > - for the second half, the teams change ends and attack the opposite goals
 > - Law 8.1 Kick-off

-## Advantage

-If the defense commits an offense (e.g. handball) then the ball enters the goal, the goal still counts if the referee head not stopped play.

-Read more about advantage [here](/advantage)

 ## Offenses

+If the defense commits an offense (e.g. handball) then the ball enters the goal, the goal still counts if the referee had not stopped play.
+Read more about advantage [here](/advantage).

-Offenses that will nullify a goal.
+Offenses that will nullify a goal:

 > If the ball becomes defective:
 > - play is stopped and